The programs listed here are provided as exhibitions of just how compressed a Linux ELF executable can be and still function.

 The program that started me off on this whole pursuit: hello world.
 It is 62 bytes long.
 This one is quite dense.
 With the program header table overlaid on top of the ELF header, and program itself running through both of them, some of the bytes have no less than three different purposes.

-Here you can find an even smaller hello-world program.
-(Unfortunately I do not know the author's name.)
+Here you can find an even smaller hello-world program, apparently written by someone named Kikuyan (菊やん).
 It is only 58 bytes long, and would have been 57 if the author had used the same version of the greeting as myself.
 The program uses the technique of loading to absolute address zero, which permits a number of tricks that further reduce code size.
-I have not used this technique myself, because sadly modern versions of Linux do not permit executables to load to address zero.
+I have not used this technique myself, because sadly current versions of Linux do not permit executables to load to address zero.
 It is an ingenious little program, though.keepalive.asm source

 Now here's a program that I actually use.
 It simply runs forever, printing a bell character every four minutes or so.
 I keep it in the background after logging into a remote machine that times out connections when they're idle.
 At 56 bytes, it's a bit longer than the one-line shell script I originally used, but on the plus side it doesn't take up an extra process in order to sleep.bf.asm source